- What is an SOP?

 Free SOP software

 Writing SOP manually will take months.
 But you don’t need to purchase pricey tools to speed up the process.
 With this free SOP software, you‘ll automate SOP creation and won’t break the bank:

 - Method Grid.
 The product actually combines knowledge management, task management and process standardization tools under one interface.
 In its free plan, you can create basic process methodologies and collaborate on them with other team members.
 It’s a go-to solution for enterprises willing to build interactive SOPs.

 - Keeni.
 The company also offers a forever-free plan for small businesses looking to build simple SOPs.
 Free users can access unlimited procedure templates and checklists.

 - Scribe.
-The tool turns any workflow that you perform on your device into a step-by-step guide backed by captions and screenshots.
+The screenshot tool turns any workflow that you perform on your device into a step-by-step guide backed by captions and screenshots.
 All you need to do is to start the recording and carry out the process.
 You can turn the resulting guide into an SOP and embed it into your company intranet or knowledge base.

 Want to build more productive teams?
 SOPs help you to standardize and streamline all internal processes.
 With these SOP examples and free tools, you can build a powerful SOP library that will assist your teams with any task.

 Build your own powerful SOPs in half the time — try Scribe for free!